nishamalik8982/coding-challenge-powerledger/ERC20-Token-Rinkeby/contract-solidity/readMe.md

         return balanceAfter > balanceBefore;
     }

-    // send amount of faucet token to recipient, only callable by contract deployer(owner)
+    // send amount of faucet token to recipient, anybody can call this function
-    // users send faucet request to contract owner, then owner send faucet token to requested user using this method
+    // request amount should not exceed 1000, global amount of users should not exceed globalLimit, requested daily amount should not exceed daily limit function getFaucet(address recipient, uint256 amount) external {
-    // notice: request amount should not exceed 1000, global amount of users should not exceed globalLimit, requested daily amount should not exceed daily limit function getFaucet(address recipient, uint256 amount) external onlyOwner {
+        require(amount >= 0, "FaucetToken: cannot get more than 100 tokens at once");
-        require(amount <= 1000 * 10 ** 5, "FaucetToken: cannot get more than 100 tokens at once");
+        require(amount <= 100000, "FaucetToken: cannot get more than 100 tokens at once");
-        require(globalAmount[recipient].add(amount) <= globalLimit, "FaucetToken: exceed global limit per address");
+        require(globalAmount[msg.sender].add(amount) <= globalLimit, "FaucetToken: exceed global limit per address");

         if(block.timestamp > nextDayTimestamp){
             dailyAmount = 0;